christopher-buss/roblox-ts-eslint-config/README.md

 ## Usage

+### Starter Wizard

+We provided a CLI tool to help you set up your project, or migrate from the legacy config to the new flat config with one command.

-### Quick Start
+### Example Usage

 For an existing template that already has this config setup, please refer to the [roblox-ts template](https://github.com/christopher-buss/roblox-ts-project-template) repository.
 This includes all necessarily files and configurations to get you up and running.

-### Starter Wizard

-We provided a CLI tool to help you set up your project, or migrate from the legacy config to the new flat config with one command.

 ```bash
 npx @isentinel/eslint-config@latest